Daniel-Qubit220/CaTrBETO/README.md

 ![Arch Diagram](images/ML.drawio-1.png)
 # Running The Code
 ## Data
-The database used in this paper can be found in the folder data.
+The database used in this paper can be found in the `data/` data.
 The images are not necessary to run the code, but They can be found [here](https://drive.google.com/drive/folders/1WFQvL3HsOWL4ODiUDj0C6SPEuJP5lz65?usp=sharing).

 ## Generating Captions
 The captions for replicating the results are already in the `data/` folder.
 However, the caption transformer can be found in the [CATR](https://github.com/saahiluppal/catr/) repository.
 Once the captions are gotten, run `GoogleTranslateAjaxAPI.py`.